-Status quo, minimal rate funding with no provision for required upgrades
+Option one - status quo, minimal rate funding with no provision for required upgrades

 Continue to minimally fund Council owned rural halls through the general rate for essential repairs only.

 Only funds essential repairs with no funding for major works or replacement, the halls will eventually fall into disrepair.